abelli85/nvelocity/README.md

 # nvelocity
-The template engine NVelocitySL supports silverlight based on NVelocity from http://nvelocity.codeplex.com/.
+The template engine NVelocitySL supports silverlight based on NVelocity from http://nvelocity.codeplex.com/ and velocity from apache.

             var ctx = new VelocityContext();